-- a) Audited financial statements or a published Statement of Condition; - b) Proof of minority-, woman-, disabled-, and/or veteran-owned or -managed broker/dealer status; - c) A signed copy of the Treasurer's account authorization agreement; - d) Proof of National and State of Illinois registration; - e) Completed Counterparty Questionnaire; - f) Certification of notice and acknowledgment of this Policy; and - g) Any other documentation deemed necessary by the Treasurer.
+- a) Audited financial statements or a published Statement of Financial Condition; - b) Proof of minority-, woman-, disabled-, and/or veteran-owned or -managed broker/dealer status;

+- c) A signed copy of the Treasurer's account authorization agreement; - d) Proof of National and State of Illinois registration; - e) Completed Counterparty Questionnaire; - f) Certification of notice and acknowledgment of this Policy; and - g) Any other documentation deemed necessary by the Treasurer.

 If approved, a broker/dealer will be placed on a list of qualified parties for investment transactions.
-An annual review of the financial condition and registration of qualified parties will be conducted by the Treasurer's authorized investment staff.
+An annual review of the financial condition and registration of qualified parties may be conducted by the Treasurer's authorized investment staff.
 More frequent reviews may be conducted if warranted.

 The Treasurer shall maintain a list of approved financial institutions, which shall be utilized by authorized investment officers.
 Pursuant to 15 ILCS 505/30, the Treasurer shall review a financial institution's Community Reinvestment Act ("CRA") rating, record, and current level of financial commitment to the community prior to making a decision to utilize or determine the eligibility of such financial institutions.
 No State funds may be deposited in any financial institution unless the institution has a current satisfactory or outstanding rating under the CRA.
-Exceptions to the CRA rating requirement may be granted, by the Deputy Treasurer, to financial institutions for participation in the Treasurer's Community Development Linked Deposit and Access to Capital Programs.
+The State Treasurer may give preference to financial institutions that have a current rating of outstanding under the federal Community Reinvestment Act of 1977.